NomadBuilder/clarity-coach/README.md

 ### **🎨 Professional Quality**
 - **Meeting ROI Assessment** - Understand the value of your time investment
-- **Speaker Analysis** - Individual contribution and communication effectiveness
+- **Speaker Analysis** - Individual contribution and communication clarity
 - **Strategic Recommendations** - Smart suggestions for follow-up meetings
 - **Multi-format Output** - Choose the format that works best for your workflow